rramiachraf/static/README.md

 * You must specify a date with this exact format or `static` won't be able to parse it
 * You must leave an empty new line between the date and the markdown content.
 * You can name your post files anything, just make sure they end with `.md`.
-* static will generate a slug from the title you provide in the first line.
+* static will generate a slug from the title you provide in the title (first line).

-After following all the necessary steps, you could simply just run `static build`, static will go through the files and generate a `dist/` folder, you can then host it somewhere of your choice.
+After following all the necessary steps, you could simply just run `static build`, static will go through the files and generate the `/dist` folder with all the necessary files to host your blog.

-## Arguments
+## Flags
 ```
   -config string
     	config file path (default "config.yml")
   -out string
     	directory path where the generated files will be saved (default "dist")
 ```
-You can then use something like: `static build -config /my-custom-path/my-conf.yml -out /somewhere`.
+So, you can something like: `static build -config /my-custom-path/my-conf.yml -out /somewhere`.

 ## Themes
-A theme file is simply just a tar archive that contains 5 files:
+A theme file is simply a tarball that contains 5 files:

 - index.tmpl
 - head.tmpl